 Booting from an external hard drive on Mac also has a set of instructions.
-Below mentioned are some of them, just follow the steps and boot from external hard drive on Mac.
+Below mentioned are some of them, just follow the steps and boot from the external hard drive on Mac.

-Step 1: Initiate the process by attaching the external hard drive with your mac device, make sure the connection is appropriate for that the device could recognize the external hard drive.
+Step 1: Initiate the process by attaching the external hard drive with your Mac device, make sure the connection is appropriate for that the device could recognize the external hard drive.

 Step 2: In Mac main menu, select the option of power, and in the pop up select the option of the restart.
 Your device will restart.

 Step 3: As soon as the screen turns off, press the BIOS key destined for Mac devices.
 Press and hold the BIOS key until the startup manager window appears on the screen.